starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 *   ``%`` Percent sign.
 Appears at the start of directives, such as ``%builtins`` or ``%lang``.
 *   ``%[`` ``%]`` Represents python literals.
 *   ``%{`` ``%}`` Represents python hints.
-*   ``_`` Underscore: Also known as underline.
+*   ``_`` Underscore or underline.
 A placeholder to handle values not used, such as an unused function return value.

 Type system
 -----------